 This restaurant is a prime example of the farm-to-fork food trend that Sacramento is known for.
 Every thing I ordered tasted incredibly fresh, from the free-range eggs to the side of veggies that graced my plate.
 I went for brunch, but I hear their dinner isn’t too shabby either.
-Also, that lemon lavender mint tea was something else.
+Also, their lemon lavender mint tea was something else.

-For that ramen craving: Ryujin Ramen House
+Ryujin Ramen House

 In Sacramento, there’s a sizable Japanese population and so it’s no surprise that this extremely popular ramen joint exists and it’s always packed.
 There are lots of different kinds of ramen options, whether you’re in the mood for spicy, savory or veggie.
 There’s even a chilled ramen version for those hot hot summer days.

 Sacramento has a lot of good sushi options, but this tiny restaurant in Midtown excels in inventive vegan choices.
 The Vegan Irishman with tempura yam and avocado, topped with seasoned brussels sprouts is not to be missed.
 Their happy hour all-day Tuesday, Wednesday-Saturday 3-6pm, and Sunday 5-10pm is great if you want to save a few bucks on drinks and rolls.